Print

 6. Add fresh herbs to bread cubes and sausage mixture.

-7. Pour chicken broth mixture over the top of the bread and sausage mixture.
-Gently fold mixture together so that all of the bread is coated in liquid and transfer to a greased 9×13-inch baking dish.
+7. Pour the chicken broth mixture over the top of the bread and sausage mixture.
+Gently fold the mixture together so that all of the bread is coated in liquid and transfer to a greased 9×13-inch baking dish.

 8. Bake for 45-55 minutes, until golden brown.
+Cover stuffing with aluminum foil if it’s getting too dark in the oven.

 Notes